agl-alexglopez/maze-tui/README.md

     [half] - Half wall height and full size paths.
     [spikes] - Connected lines with spikes.

+Animations loop forwards and backwards by default.
-Cancel any animation by pressing escape.
+Cancel any animation by pressing <escape>.
 Pause an animation with <space>
 Speed up or slow down the animation with <⮝/⮟>
 Step next and previous or change their direction with <⮜/⮞>